 Now click Add Field to start making your custom field.

 You’ll notice that some options drop down underneath.
 You don’t need to fill all of these out.
-Here are the 2 we’re going to use for our example:
+Here are the 2 we’re going to use:

-- Field Label – Give your new field a name.
+- Field Label – Give your new field a name that makes sense to you.

 - Field Type – We’re going to use a simple text field, so we left this set to Text.